-The mission of the Psycho-Oncology Research Program is to improve quality of life by anticipating, preventing, and alleviating the physical and emotional burden of cancer.
+The mission of the Psycho-Oncology Research Program is to improve quality of life by anticipating, preventing, and alleviating the emotional and physical burden of cancer.

-Stationed out of Tulane University in New Orleans, Louisiana, the Psycho-Oncology Research Program was founded in 2013 by Dr. Hoerger.
+Dr. Hoerger founded the Psycho-Oncology Research Program in 2013 at Tulane University in New Orleans.
 "Psycho-oncology" is the scientific field at the intersection between psychology and oncology.
 The discipline examines how psychosocial factors -- thoughts, emotions, behaviors, relationships, and culture -- contribute to cancer outcomes, as well as how the experience of living with cancer affects patients and their families.
-With the goal of mitigating the physical and emotional burden of cancer, our group has published over 50 articles and chapters and trained over 25 scientists, supported in part by >$400,000 in federal, state, and local research funds.
+With the goal of mitigating the emotional and physical burden of cancer, our group has published 80 articles and chapters and trained over 30 scientists, supported in part by $2.5 million in federal, state, and local research funds.
 We thank the patients, family members, clinicians, community members, and funders that have made this research possible.